 One in three children abandoned education

-* 12 out of 30 children the NGOs established contact with after their release from prison abandoned school.
+Here are some of the issued highlighted by the report:* 12 out of 30 children the NGOs established contact with after their release from prison abandoned school.

 * The report also raised the question of how many children and juveniles would turn to the armed outlawed Kurdistan Workers' Party (PKK) after their experiences in custody and prison.